ChiyuCC/sequence-breaking-ff6/README.md

 ![FF6](./screenshots/phantom-train-1.png)

 -   Be careful, near the end of the Phantom Train there's a tile that would normally make your ghosts leave your party
-    -   Apparently this is programmed so it makes _everyone_ who is not Sabin/Cyan/Shadow leave your party, so be sure to skip the tile using the door timer glitch
+    -   Apparently this is programmed so it makes _everyone_ who is not Sabin/Cyan/Shadow leave your party, so be sure to skip the tile using the Door Timer Glitch
     -   Admittedly, it is somewhat funny and disheartening at the same time to see Locke voluntarily stay behind on the Phantom Train... poor guy
     -   But for this run, we'll assume that you do not want to lose Locke
     -   Oddly enough, even after "leaving" your party, he disappears from the menu, but he is still present in battle